bourbonut/vtk-raytracing/README.md

 ## Improvements to do

-1. Unfortunatly, changing position/orientation of objects with GUI controllers doesn't affect real position / orientation (but light and camera are taken into account).
+1. Unfortunately, changing position/orientation of objects with GUI controllers doesn't affect real position / orientation (but light and camera are taken into account).
 2. Zoom must be changed manually in configuration files (and also width and height).
 3. Camera controllability is not convenient.